 The Bronx Museum of the Arts is accepting applications for its celebrated AIM/Artist in the Marketplace professional development program.
 Entering its 39th year, AIM provides career boosting resources to New York City's most promising emerging artists.
 Our no-cost workshops and seminars offer intimate access to leading experts and cultural producers that guide artists on the practicalities of developing a sustainable studio practice in today’s competitive art market.

-A cohort of 36 artists will be selected by a jury of arts professionals to take part in a four-month course of professional development workshops, seminars, and community-building activities.
+Two cohorts of 18 artists (Spring and Fall) will be selected by a jury of arts professionals to take part in a four-month course of professional development workshops, seminars, and community-building activities.
 Participating artists walk away empowered with key resources to improve artist statements, project financing, communication, marketing, and other areas of career management.
 As New York’s creative communities remain vulnerable to market forces, AIM offers artists an opportunity to engage in strategic career development while building close-knit relationships with peers and industry insiders through on-going engagement and off-site activities.

 Our incomparable faculty are active and respected industry experts that offer unfiltered insight on the inner workings of the art market.
 AIM's workshops are currently led by Yona Backer (Third Streaming Media), Robin Cembalest (media strategist), Cara Jordan (art historian and editor), Maryanna McConnell (Morgan Stanley), Sergio Muñoz Sarmiento (Art+Law Program), Melissa Rachleff Burtt (NYU), Lauren Wittels (Luhring Augustine), and Brian Boucher (Sperone Westwater), and others.